UF/IFAS Okeechobee County Extension Service

 Adenium can be grown in any container with proper drainage.
 Unglazed ceramic pots are best because they allow the soil to dry out between each watering.
 For the long haul, remember that if a clay pots are used, they must be wide enough to allow for expansion of the thickened base of the stem (the caudex) to prevent the container from cracking.
 A free draining potting mix should always be used.

 Success with direct planting of the Desert Rose into a Florida Yard should only be considered if the conditions are ideal for this plant.
-Instructions for preparing a raised bed of well-drained soil are available from our office.
+Instructions for preparing a raised bed of well-drained soil are available.
 Be sure the spot will get lots of sun and will not sit in a wet spot before planting it in the landscape.
 Desert Rose can be a great landscape item here in South Florida, but it needs those three elements of full sun, free of frost, and well drained soil - ideally it is part of a ‘dry garden’.

 Nutrition needed by this plant is normal for other container grown ornamentals.
 Best results can be obtained by frequent applications of liquid fertilizer (e.g. half-strength 20/20/20) when the plant is in the active growth period.
 Withhold nutrients during periods of dormancy.
 Slow release granular fertilizers are also a good choice.